microsoft/fluentui/packages/react-list/Spec.md

 - [Virtualized sticky tree](https://fluentsite.z22.web.core.windows.net/0.61.0/virtualized-sticky-tree)
 - [Virtualized table](https://fluentsite.z22.web.core.windows.net/0.61.0/virtualized-table)

-The `List` component in v0 does not have such a prototype since there has been no real ask in Teams to support such a scenario.
+The `List` component in v0 does not have such a prototype all popular virtualization libraries use lists as the simplest example.

 #### Keyboard navigation

-Both libraries allows keyboard navigation for their list components.
+Both libraries allow keyboard navigation for their list components.

 v8 list components enable keyboard navigation without any changes to the underlying DOM elements.